jeffharrell/home-assistant-config/README.md

 - **Media Center:** If you're in the market for a smart remote then the [Logitech Harmony Hub](https://www.amazon.com/Logitech-Harmony-Companion-Control-Entertainment/dp/B00N3RFC4G/) is great.
 Plus, it can be controlled locally through Home Assistant.

-- **IP Cameras:** I have both Foscom and Amcresst cameras tied into my automations so if you do something like ring my doorbell it takes a photo if you and sends it to me.
+- **IP Cameras:** I have both Foscom and Amcrest cameras tied into my automations.
+If you do something like ring my doorbell then an automation takes a photo if you and sends it to me.

 - **Thermostat:** I opted to go with a [Ecobee 3 Smart Thermostat](https://www.amazon.com/Ecobee3-Thermostat-Sensor-Generation-Amazon/dp/B00ZIRV39M/) since it can use occupancy and room sensors.